 The ONRR also evaluates industry compliance with laws, regulations, and lease terms, and offers mineral-owning Tribes opportunities to become involved in its programs that address the intent of Tribal self-governance.
-These programs are available to selfgovernance Tribes and are a good preparation for assuming other technical functions.
-Generally, ONRR program functions are available to Tribes because of the Federal Oil and Gas Royalty Management Act of 1982 (FOGRMA) at 30 U.S.C.
-1701.
-The ONRR promotes Tribal self-governance and selfdetermination over trust lands and resources through the following program functions that may be available to self-governance Tribes:
+These programs are available to self-governance Tribes and are a good preparation for assuming other technical functions.
+Generally, ONRR program functions are available to Tribes because of the Federal Oil and Gas Royalty Management Act of 1983 (FOGRMA) at 30 U.S.C.
+1701 et.seq.
+The ONRR promotes Tribal self-governance and self-determination over trust lands and resources through the following program functions that may be available to self-governance Tribes:

-1. Audit of Tribal Royalty Payments.
+- 1. Audit of Tribal Royalty Payments.
 Audit activities for Tribal leases, except for the issuance of orders, final valuation decisions, and other enforcement activities.
-Under FOGRMA Section 202, Tribes may participate in a cooperative agreement with ONRR in order to perform audits, compliance reviews and other investigations.

-2. Verification of Tribal Royalty Payments.
+(For Tribes already participating in ONRR cooperative audits, this program is offered as an option.) - 2.
+Verification of Tribal Royalty Payments.
 Financial compliance verification, monitoring activities, and production verification.

-3. Tribal Royalty Valuation.
-Preliminary analysis and recommendations for valuation and allowance determinations and approvals.
+3. Tribal Royalty Reporting, Accounting, and Data Management.